Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 - State Farm – State Farm contends that policyholders can save up to $854 when they bring their auto and dwelling insurance together.

-In fact, nearly every insurance company that offers both homeowners and car insurance policies will give you some kind of perk for bundling these policies.
+Nearly every insurance company that offers both homeowners and car insurance policies will give you some kind of perk for bundling these policies.
 The trick is to compare bundling packages between insurers to be sure that you’re getting the best possible deal.
+Find the best insurance companies for home and auto insurance.

 Saving on your home and car insurance

 When you buy a house, the lender providing your mortgage will insist that you have a homeowners policy in place before closing, which may put you under considerable time pressure.
-However, even if you’re in a hurry, it’s essential to compare rates so that you can be sure you’re not paying too much for your policy.
+However, even if you’re in a hurry, it’s essential to compare home insurance quotes so that you can be sure you’re not paying too much for your policy.

 If you bundle home and auto insurance, you’ll have to deal with both benefits and drawbacks.
 Consider some of the most common pros and cons of bundling your policies.

-Pro: You’ll likely save money by bundling your policies instead of having them with different insurance providers.
+Pro: You’ll likely save money and find the cheapest home insurance by bundling your policies instead of having them with different insurance providers.

 Con: You could be missing out on some savings on your auto and/or homeowners insurance premium.
 Depending on your specific situation, you might find that one company gives you the lowest rate on auto insurance while a different company gives you a significantly cheaper homeowners insurance premium.

-Con: If your insurance carrier has poor customer service, you’ll have to work much harder to get questions answered and claims filed—and if both your homeowners and auto insurance policies are with that carrier, you’re twice as likely to have to deal with this hassle.
+Con: If your insurance provider has poor customer service, you’ll have to work much harder to get questions answered and claims filed.
+If both your homeowners and auto insurance policies are with that provider, you’re twice as likely to have to deal with the hassle!

 Con: Your insurance company may later cancel your homeowners insurance policy if the risks prove excessive.
 In that case, you could potentially lose your auto insurance coverage as well – and a lapse in car insurance can have legal consequences.